 antigua-citizenship-national-development-fund-funding-government-sponsored-projects-local-authorized-agent-requisite-due-diligence-fees

-Antigua and Barbuda’s National Development Fund, established under Section 42(2) of the Finance Administration Act 2006, is a nonprofit fund set up as part of the country’s Citizenship by Investment Program.
+Antigua and Barbuda’s National Development Fund, established under Section 42(2) of the Finance Administration Act 2006, is a nonprofit fund set up as part of the country’s economic citizenship program.
 As a nonprofit fund, the purpose of the NDF is to help fund government projects, public-private partnerships, and other charitable investments approved by the government.
 The fund is subject to parliamentary oversight by way of a six-monthly report that enables transparency and accountability.

-Under this route of the Antigua and Barbuda citizenship program, you are required to make a one-time minimum investment of $100,000 into the NDF.
+Under this route of Antigua and Barbuda’s citizenship program, you are required to make a one-time minimum investment of $100,000 into the NDF.
 By doing so, you – the main applicant – your spouse, dependent children, and dependent parents older than 55 can obtain citizenship.

 If you would like to find out more about Antigua and Barbuda’s Citizenship by Investment, check out our comprehensive guide, “The Ultimate Guide by Experts,” available at the link below.